Tornadoes of 1989: June

 There were 252 tornadoes confirmed in the US in June.

+June 3 (Philippines)

+An F1 tornado that was accompanied by flash floods struck Malita, Davao Occidental where it destroyed 150 Houses, including two bridges, and left more than 600 people homeless.
+A total of 13 people were killed, four of them were children, including a 9-month old baby after being hit by a fallen tree, and four people were injured.

 June 8

 Two tornadoes killed five people in Florida and Louisiana.
 In Baton Rouge, Louisiana, an F2 hit an aluminum plant at 6:30 AM, killing two.
 The same storm spawned a brief multi-vortex F1 in Plaquemine, Louisiana with no serious damage.
 Later in the afternoon, an F2 came ashore east of Apalachicola, Florida, killing three.

 June 15

 An F2 tornado touched down on the eastern end of the city of York and made a sporadic path of damage northeast across the Susquehanna River near Wrightsville to its endpoint.
 In York County the tornado crossed 8 miles of its path length, causing damage to 16 homes, a business, a church, 5 garages and 3 barns.
 Some of them received extensive damage.
 Many trees were uprooted or broken off and one woman was injured by a falling limb.
 The tornado was seen crossing the Susquehanna River drawing up water into its funnel at 5:30 PM EST. The tornado continued east for another 7 miles across Lancaster County, causing damage in Columbia, Mountville and just to the west of Millersville.
 In Lancaster County 4 homes were destroyed, 9 houses were damaged, and an excavating company warehouse was knocked down.
 Many trees were uprooted or broken off and many vehicles were damaged or destroyed.
 A total of 7 people received minor injuries, 3 in York County and 4 in Lancaster County.